instructor-ai/instructor/docs/concepts/reask_validation.md

 )
 end = time.time()
 print(f"Elapsed Time: {end-start}")
-#> Elapsed Time: 3.375563859939575
+# > Elapsed Time: 3.3290491572418213
 print(resp.model_dump_json())

 # {
 #     "users": [
 #         {"name": "Thomas", "occupation": "software engineer"},
 #         {"name": "Jonathan", "occupation": "Barista"},
 #     ]
 # }

 ```

-1. As long as the class inherits from the `BaseModel` class, we'll be able to run the validation you define on a property
+1. As long as the class uses the `AsyncInstructMixin` class, we'll be able to run the validation you define on a property

 ### Validation Context